grscheller/neovim-notes/EncodingsUnicode.md

 Following the recommendations of [RFC-1345](https://tools.ietf.org/html/rfc1345), vim allows users to enter characters within whatever encodings they are using via 2 character "diagraph" sequences.
-While in *Insert Mode*, type `<C-k>` followed by a two character sequence.
+While in *insert mode*, type `<C-k>` followed by a two character sequence.

 |  Command   | Description                                   |